 PPC Marketing and Sales Funnel Advertising

-PPC advertising is only one part of an overall strategy, even though different PPC campaigns can target different parts of the funnel.
+PPC advertising is often only one part of an overall marketing funnel.
+But different PPC campaigns can target different parts of the funnel.
 For example:

 - “Top of the Funnel” campaigns are about introducing potential buyers to your products or services.
 Although display PPC or search PPC can be used here, if there’s not enough search ad volume, you can find more robust volume via display ads.
 And “what” is being advertised might be content that is relevant to the type of prospects who would buy your product.
 For example, if you sell financial services, you might promote financial “How to” guides to get in front of potential prospects.

 - “Middle of the Funnel” campaigns are intended to insinuate your offering into the potential buyers’ decision process.
 Depending upon the product or service and market, these types of ads might be directed to more detailed descriptions of your product or service.
 To continue the above example, if you are promoting financial services, you might direct retargeted ads to those who got your “How to” guides to direct those prospects to detailed information about your financial services.

 - “Bottom of the Funnel” campaigns (often remarketing and retargeting) are intended to generate sales.
 These have a call to action and often some type of special “Buy Now” offer.
 And just like ads for the other parts of the funnel, you’ll want to test many variations to find better-performing messages.

 Many business owners want to focus on bottom-of-the-funnel advertising.
-If that works for your product or service, by all means do it.
-On the other hand, the more expensive or complex a product or service is, the longer the runway and the more times a prospect will need to see your brand before they’ll buy from you.
+If that works for your product or service, by all means, do it.
+On the other hand, unless you have an inexpensive product and known brand, many prospects will need to see your ads multiple times before they’ll buy from you.
 Hence, the whole idea of providing different PPC ads to different types of prospects is to make your PPC advertising more effective and provide more value for the same expenditures.

 PPC Freelancers vs Marketing and Sales Funnels